eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     writer.write(message)

-Hurray, we have published are first message!
+You have now published you first message successfully!
 However, it is hard to tell if that actually did anything, since we don't have anything set up that is listening.
 Let's make a second script that takes messages from DDS and prints them to the terminal:

 .. code-block:: python3
     :linenos: